How to Install on Kubernetes

 Post-installation

-- Configure DNS and TLS as for Docker.
+- Configure DNS and TLS like Docker deployment.
 See How to configure DNS and How to configure TLS certificates.

 - Change